kubesphere/alert-runbooks/content/runbooks/etcd/etcdHighFsyncDurations.md

 size of etcd DB.
 Use for this purpose the same diagnostic approaches as listed above.
 More space should be available now.

-Further info on etcd best practices can be found in the [OpenShift docs here][etcdPractices].
+Further info on etcd best practices can be found from as follows:

 - [fsync](https://man7.org/linux/man-pages/man2/fsync.2.html)
 - [raft](https://en.wikipedia.org/wiki/Raft_(algorithm)#Log_replication)